Recording and disclosure requirements

 - a certificate dealing with financial matters under section 184 of the Strata Schemes Management Act 2015

-- an inspection of documents about the property provided for under section 26 of the Community Land Management Act 1989.
+- an inspection of documents about the property under section 26 of the Community Land Management Act 1989.

-The reports concerning strata schemes are generally known as a ‘strata search’.
+A report concerning a strata scheme is generally known as a ‘strata search’.

 Agents must record the following details for each report:

 - who prepared the report including their business contact details

 - whether the report author has professional indemnity insurance

 - whether or not the report is available for re-purchase.